sladebot/3d_reconstruction/README.md

 ## Monocular Video to 3D reconstruction

 ### Setup project

-Run the following to setup the project locally or after cloning it in colab
+1. Run the following to setup the project locally or after cloning it in colab

 ```shell
 bash scripts/setup.sh
 ```

+2. Download the input videos for use.

-Note: This works with CUDA 10.2 and Pytorch 1.9 and uses conda to install dependencies.
+N.B.: This works with CUDA 10.2 and Pytorch 1.9 and uses conda to install dependencies.

 ### CLI